Night Ranger: 2000–2010: Changing lineups

-2011–2021
+2011–present

 In early 2011, Cullen was replaced by Garaj Mahal keyboardist Eric Levy in time for the recording of the band's new album Somewhere in California.
 The song "Growin' Up in California" was released as a single and the band took part in a summer package tour that included Journey and Foreigner.
 Night Ranger guitarist Joel Hoekstra also did double duty for a stretch of the tour filling in for Mick Jones of Foreigner on several shows.

 On March 25, 2012, they gave an a cappella performance of the Star-Spangled Banner before the NASCAR Sprint Cup race at Auto Club Speedway in Fontana, California.

 In May 2012, the band celebrated the 30th anniversary of their debut album Dawn Patrol by recording 24 Strings and a Drummer as both a live DVD and album in an intimate, all-acoustic setting in front of a select number of fans at TRI Studios in San Rafael, California.
 The CD/DVD features some of their greatest hits, such as "(You Can Still) Rock in America" and "Sister Christian", in new acoustic arrangements.
 The live acoustic album consists of 12 songs plus a bonus track.

 On September 1, 2012, they performed as the headlining act for the "River Days" festival in Portsmouth, Ohio.
 Keyboardist Eric Levy was forced to miss this performance due to his wife giving birth.
 Brandon Ethridge (from the musicals Rock of Ages and We Will Rock You) handled the keyboards for this performance.

 In late 2012, guitarist Keri Kelli (whose resume includes stints with Alice Cooper, Slash, Skid Row, Vince Neil Band, Ratt, Warrant, L.A.
 Guns, Tal Bachman, John Waite, and others) filled in for Joel Hoekstra while he was playing with Trans-Siberian Orchestra.
 He did the same in late 2013.

 They released their 11th studio album, High Road on June 10, 2014.
 A deluxe edition includes a bonus track and a DVD of music videos and behind-the-scenes extras.
 Hoekstra left the band in August to join Whitesnake alongside former Night Ranger touring guitarist Reb Beach.
 Keri Kelli was then formally hired as the permanent replacement for Hoekstra.

 The band released a live DVD/double CD recording on December 2, 2016, on Frontiers Records celebrating the band's 35th anniversary.
 35 Years and a Night in Chicago was recorded May 7, 2016, at the House of Blues in Chicago, Illinois.
 Included in the release was the new song "Day and Night".
 A second encore that night featured another new song, "Running Out of Time".
 Both songs were included on the band's next album Don't Let Up in March 2017, the first to include Keri Kelli on guitar.
 The single "Somehow Someway" preceded the album's release.

 Night Ranger's latest studio album ATBPO was released on August 6, 2021.